-The man wasn"t old enough to have been born when we were there 40 years prior.
+The man was not old enough to have been born when we were there 40 years prior.
 However, because of the launch forward given to a tiny house church, the gospel reached the heart of a young man who came along later.

 The standard rule on short-term mission trips is "No romancing."
 No romances between team members.
 No romances between team members and those of the receiving church.

 However, on one trip I helped organize and send, a college student in Oklahoma named Joel and a college student in Ohio name Sara wound up on the same short-term mission trip team in Papua New Guinea one summer.
 They obeyed the "no pairing off" team rule.
-However, at the end of the trip, they exchanged phone numbers and email addresses.
+However, they exchanged phone numbers and email addresses at the end of the trip.
 A long-distance romance did develop and after graduation ceremonies at their respective universities, they were married.
 They then spent two years as short-term volunteers in Italy.
 After seminary, they went back to Italy to be involved in church planting.
 Joel was eventually named mission field strategy coordinator over southeastern Europe.

-I told her if she"s come on the trip, we"d put a chair out near the street and she could dispense lemonade to the workers (local people as well as the Americans on the team) and she could interact with the inevitable group of neighborhood children who would show up to watch the activity on the project.
+I told her if she came on the trip, we would put a chair under a tree and she could dispense lemonade to the workers (local people as well as the Americans on the team) and she could interact with the inevitable crowd of neighborhood children who would show up to watch the activity on the project.

 She did sign up for the team.
-She did sit in a chair near the street.
-She did dispense lemonade and she did interact daily with all the children who showed up.
+She did sit in a chair under a tree.
+She did dispense lemonade, and she did interact daily with all the children who showed up.
 She became their English-speaking grandma for that week!
-She was a key part of the impact of that group on the ministry of that local congregation.
+She became their English-speaking grandma for that week!
+She was a key part of that mission team's impact on that local congregation's ministry.

 More mission trip stories